-Level 1 Level 2 Level 3 Level 4 Level 5 Level 6 G.2.3.
+Level 1 Level 2 Level 3 Level 4 Level 5 G.2.3.
 Understand that shapes in different categories (e.g., rhombuses, rectangles, and others) may share attributes (e.g., having four sides), and that the shared attributes can define a larger category (e.g., quadrilaterals).
 Recognize rhombuses, rectangles, and squares as examples of quadrilaterals, and draw examples of quadrilaterals that do not belong to any of these subcategories.
 (3.G.1) G.2.4.
 Partition shapes into parts with equal areas.
 Express the area of each part as a unit fraction of the whole.
-For example, partition a shape into 4 parts with equal area, and describe the area of each part as 1/4 of the Graph points on the coordinate area of the shape.
-(3.G.2) plane to solve real-world and mather natical problems G.3.3.
+For example, partition a shape into 4 parts with equal area, and describe the area of each part as 1/4 of the area of the shape.
+(3.G.2) Graph points on the coordinate p lane to solve real-world and mathe matical problems.
+G.3.3.
 Use a pair of perpendicular number lines, called axes, to define a coordinate system, with the intersection of the lines (the origin) arranged to coincide with the 0 on each line and a given point in the plane located by using an ordered pair of numbers, called its coordinates.
-Understand that the first number indicates how far to travel from the origin in the direction of one axis, and the second number indicates how far to travel in the direction of the second axis, with the convention that the names of the two axes and the coordinates correspond (e.g., x-axis and x-coordinate, y-axis and y-coordinate).
+Understand that the first number indicates how far to travel from the origin in the direction of one axis, and the second number indicates how far to travel in the direction of the second axis, with the convention that the names of the two axes and the coordinates, y -axis and y -coordinate).
 (5.G.1) G.3.4.
 Represent real-world and mathematical problems by graphing points in the first quadrant of the coordinate plane, and interpret coordinate values of points in the context of the situation.
 (5.G.2)